Baag Taraag Pushpavatika: Description

 According to the Doha 227, Lord Rama along with his brother Lakshmana were delighted by seeing the garden Pushpavatika and the lake Baag Taraag.
 The garden was indeed very beautiful, which gave immense happiness to Lord Rama.

-Divine weapon in the garden.
-Hindu adherents believe it as a divine weapon of Lord Rama.

 Ramacharitmanas's description

 In the text Ramacharitmanas, there is a separate episode or chapter called Pushpavatika Nireekshan in the section Bal Kand which gives the complete and detailed description of the divine garden Pushpavakita and the divine pond Baag Taraag in the centre of the divine garden.
 The focus of the chapter is the first mutual meeting of the princess Sita of the ancient Mithila Kingdom with the prince Rama of the ancient Kosala Kingdom in the Indian subcontinent and first time laying eyes on each other.